Andrew-L13/Portfolio/README.md

 		The content was developed in HTML, CSS, JavaScript.
 		Focus in manipulation of contents for adjust in most screens.
 		Web responsive is future 🚀
+	• Parking
+		This folder contain one application web developed in HTML and JavaScript, this objective is show about advantages in use TypeScript for simplify your code! ⚡